mvanthoor/rustic-book/src/front_matter/downloads.md

 >module.
 There have been no changes in the chess playing part of the engine.
 >You can [download the executables for version Rustic Alpha
 >3.0.0](https://git.io/JX6T1).

+><sup>2</sup> These are maintenance updates for existing versions of Rustic
+>that update a library to the latest version, or change the code to compile
+>cleanly with a newer version of Rust.
+These versions have no new
+>executable.
+The existing ones can be used for testing purposes.